-When I began my first day as a cleantech Intern at Antenna, I was energized by the passion for sustainability that I could feel all around me.
+When I began my first day as a cleantech Intern at Antenna Group, I was energized by the passion for sustainability that I could feel all around me.
 It was a few days before Greta Thunberg’s NYC climate march, and I’d asked to take the afternoon off for the march even before joining the company.
 I was delighted to quickly meet another employee that also planned to attend and distribute flyers filled with tips for sustainable living to the other marchers.
 We talked about our shared passion for educating people about lifestyle changes, and I immediately felt at home at my new company.

-An avid environmentalist, I was impressed by the eco-friendly initiatives Antenna had already implemented.
+An avid environmentalist, I was impressed by the eco-friendly initiatives Antenna Group had already implemented.
 Among other sustainable practices, the office had reusable K-cups for coffee and even an area for electronic recycling.
 My mind jumped to what more we could accomplish as a team if we brought sustainability to the forefront of our operations.
-As a new face at Antenna, I decided to help further these efforts by starting an Office Sustainability team.
+As a new face at Antenna Group, I decided to help further these efforts by starting an Office Sustainability team.

 Even though I was only a third-week Intern, my colleagues were supportive of my initiative and eager to participate.
 At our first “office sustainability team” meeting, I remember how happy I was sitting amongst the enthusiastic chatter that filled the room.
 Everyone was excited to jump in and share ideas for the office that it was hard to get a word in.
 The meeting drew so many inspiring sustainability ideas that I knew we had started something promising.
 Our team quickly became a family with a common goal: make everything we do at work as sustainable as possible.